 - Penalties: For delays or breach of contract.

-Paying for property in Bali often happens in stages.
+Paying for off-plan developments in Bali often happens in stages.
 For example:

 - Deposit: Usually 10-20% to secure the property.

-- Construction Progress Payments (for off-plan): Payments are tied to key milestones (e.g., foundation, roofing, completion).
+- Construction Progress Payments: For off-plan project, payments are tied to key milestones (e.g., foundation, roofing, completion).

 - Final Payment: The balance upon completion or transfer of the lease.

 Always transfer funds through secure and traceable methods.
-Your lawyer or notary can guide you here.
+Your legal advisor or notary can guide you here.

-If you’re buying land to build or operate a rental villa, you’ll need permits:
+If you’re buying land to build or operate a rental villa, you’ll need permits like:

 - PBG/SLF (Building Permit): Required for any construction.